The Buddha describes the two behaviors that lead to suffering and rebirth in hell if not abandoned.

 Nihīnakammā manujā parattha.

-“A person who speaks falsely goes to hell,
+“One who speaks falsely falls into hell,

 Kāsāvakaṇṭhā bahavo,